Skip to content

 Avoiding Oral Contraceptives – Oral contraceptives (OCs) have been associated with worse headaches in 18 – 50% of women and have also been linked to a higher risk for stroke in women with classic migraines (with auras).
 This is due to the hormonal modulation that these kinds of drugs cause.

-Why your prescription medication works against you – Many migraine sufferers use either prescription medicines like triptans (i.e. Immitrex, Zomig) or over the counter medications many of which contain caffeine.
-When these medications are consistently used many times a week they actually cause significantly more migraines to happen, even though they may help the current migraine at hand.
+Medication Overuse – Many migraine sufferers use either prescription medicines or over-the-counter medications, many of which contain caffeine.
+Overuse of caffeine can actually lead to more migraines, even though it may help the current migraine at hand.

 What effect does PMS have on migraines and their frequency in some women?
-As previously mentioned under the contraceptive pills section, the changes in hormonal balance that occurs during various stages of the menstrual cycle can have a large impact on the occurrence of migraines.
+As previously mentioned under the contraceptive pills section, the changes in hormonal balance that occur during various stages of the menstrual cycle can have a large impact on the occurrence of migraines.
 18-50% of women report that there is a menstrual/hormonal component to their migraines.
-A nutritional supplement like MigreLief+M which contains ingredients to help balance hormone and blood sugar fluctuations is a great choice for women experiencing menstrual migraines and/or symptoms of PMS.

 What does Magnesium do? *